The term “locust” can apply to several different species of trees with legume-like seed pods.

 Its fast-growing aspect is a plus and also means that the black locust is cultivated a lot.

 A black locust’s high density makes it hard to cut through but also more durable as firewood.
-It takes a long time to burn through and provides greater efficiency than other trees.
+It takes a long time to burn and provides greater efficiency than other trees.

 “These flowers are attractive to bees and provide a good source of nectar.
 Therefore, black locust trees are planted in regions where honeybees are operating to help them with their honey production.” — Green and Vibrant